Get menopause ready in your 30s

 Up to 80% of women will experience at least one symptom of the menopause.
 Although some women will suffer from debilitating symptoms, others will sail through with the odd hot flush or mood swing and suddenly menopause has been and gone!

 However, some of the more frequent symptoms include changes to periods, fatigue, mood swings, anxiety, poor sleep, hot flushes, weight gain, and ‘brain fog’ with poor concentration and memory.
 These symptoms can often be worse in the days before a period (the pre-menstrual time).
-Read about the worst symptoms of menopause.
+Continue reading about the common signs of perimenopause.

 8 lifestyle changes to help you prepare for the perimenopause